 My Investing “real life” Example | Don’t make this same mistake

 You diversify your portfolio already to reduce risk.
 So in times of uncertainty like these, why not diversify your holding into another mutual fund company or two?
 Unless you are 100% satisfied with your mutual fund provider or are related to your broker, it makes sense to have a secondary mutual fund provider.
 Why?

-- I think it’s better to pit two or three companies against each other.
+- Make your companies compete so you win.
+I think it’s better to pit two or three companies against each other.
 Let them know you are doing it.
 Then at the end of the year, let them all know the results.
-This will make them work harder for you.
+The competition will make them work harder for you.
 The ones that don’t work hard will speak volumes.
 Having a company you are paying that is not working as hard as possible for you is not a company you want to trust with your financial life and future lifestyle.

 Why Mutual Funds?

 Like in Vegas, you and most people can hit it big now and then.
 However, the Fund Managers have such an advantage in information, key contacts and vast resources over individual investors it’s not even close.
 Also like in Vegas, your best odds are 48.5%.
 In other words, Since they are not even 50%, you lose over time and the house always wins.
 Mutual Funds even the playing field for the individual investor in two ways:

 1. They spread your micro-economic risk by spreading your investment over many stocks so if one tanks your overall investment is not devastated and

 2. You let the Fund Manager work for you instead of against you.